 13:45 Session Break

-14:15 PANEL DISCUSSION: Host and Pathogen Derived Biomarkers
+14:15 NEW: PANEL DISCUSSION: Host and Pathogen Derived Biomarkers

 Panelists: Adriana Calderaro, MD, PhD, Associate Professor, Clinical Microbiology, Unit of Microbiology and Virology, Department of Medicine and Surgery, University Hospital of Parma, Italy

 Vanessa C. Harris, MD, PhD, Assistant Professor, Global Health, University Medical Center, University of Amsterdam, Amsterdam Institute for Global Health and Development, The Netherlands